dionamuciqi/Employee-Management-System/README.md

 # Employee-Management-System

-This is  Employee Management System project  developed as part of a Distributed sSystems .
+This is  Employee Management System project  developed as part of a Distributed Systems .

 ## Overview